tomasmark79/powersaver/README.md

 ### Display CPU Info and Limits

-If no arguments are provided, the script will display the current CPU model, frequency limits, and active governors:
+If no arguments are provided, the script will display the current CPU model, frequency limits, current frequency policy, and active governors:

 ```bash
 ./powersaver.sh